alexKleider/phInfo/README.md

         ./create-server.sh

-Wait for a few minutes for your target machine to reboot and then direct your staging machine's wifi to the target wifi access point.
+Wait for a few minutes for your target machine to reboot and then direct your staging machine's WiFi to the target WiFi access point.
 The SSID will be 'piServer' unless you've previously changed it by editing `hostapd.conf`.
-If all has gone well, pointing your browser to `rachel.lan` will take you to the example static html home page.
+If all has gone well, pointing your browser to `rachel.lan` will take you to the example static HTML home page.
-Once the test has passed point your staging machine's wifi back to your home network, not that of your target machine.
+Once the test has passed point your staging machine's WiFi back to your home network, not that of your target machine.

 ### Pathagar Book Server